 I am writing this blog today to my children and their spouses.
 It's a blog that I am writing to share with you just how much I love you and love your children.
 And, it's a blog to convey a message--

-You see, some of my greatest memories are of my times with my paternal grandmother.
+You see, some of my greatest memories are of my time with my paternal grandmother.
 She was my favorite, as are your children, mine.
 I loved her so much.
 In many ways, she was a lot like me.
-Goofy, funny, silly and a dreamer.
+Goofy, funny, silly, and a dreamer.
 Yes, we had differences, but that made our relationship even fuller.
-My memories carry me through times of looking back, times of longing and times of reflection.
+My memories carry me through times of looking back, longing, and reflection.

-I believe that my relationship with my grandma has played a huge part in my relationships with your children.
-For instance, I like taking them shopping--5 Below and Target are their favorites, mine was Thrifty Drug store.
-My grandma would give me a couple of dollars and I usually bought nail polish.
+I believe my relationship with my grandma has played a huge part in how I relate to your children.
+For instance, I like taking them shopping — 5 Below and Target are their favorites; mine was Thrifty Drug store.
+My grandma would give me a couple of dollars, and I would usually buy nail polish.
 There were no restrictions--I loved that.
 Any color.
 Cool.

 My grandkids like going to the local frozen custard stands and getting those soft-serve cones, yum.
 Maybe, we even top it off the next morning (if they spend the night) with donuts.
 It doesn't get better than that.
 So let me, let me make those memories with my grandkids too, please.

 With my youngest grandchild being 3 years old and my oldest being 17, I see that this grandma time has a shelf life.
-I'm thinking that within the next 10 years or so, my time will be up--for making these memories.
+I'm thinking that within the next 10 years or so, my time to make these memories will be up.
 10 years.
 That's just not enough time for me.
 I long for more--time.
-I want to hug them, have sleepovers, buy them junk food and dumb toys.
-I want to read to them, go camping with them and just plain old hang out with them.
-I want to do so many things, and yet, I do see off on the horizon--an end time.
+I want to hug them, have sleepovers, buy them junk food, and dumb toys.
+I want to read to them, go camping with them, and just plain old hang out with them.
+I want to do so many things, and yet I do see, off on the horizon, an end time.
 And it makes me sad.

 So, do me this one favor.
 Let me do it.
 Let me be with them.
 Spoil them.
 Spend money on them.